19 Modern Living Room Ideas That Blend Style and Function

 Choose a Neutral Color Palette with Strategic Pops of Color

-A modern living room featuring a large, sculptural statement lighting fixture hanging over a coffee table, showcasing clean design and effective illumination.
+A modern living room featuring a large, sculptural statement lighting fixture hanging over a <a href=Coffee Table, showcasing clean design and effective illumination.” class=”wp-image-7907″/>

 Install Statement Lighting Fixtures